shahad-jeza/Deep-Learning-Based-Fault-Detection-System-for-Structural-Defects-in-Nano-Quadcopters/README.md

+This rapository contains a demo for developed deep learning-based system to detect structural defects in nano-quadcopters.

 # Deep Learning-Based Fault Detection System for Structural Defects in Nano-Quadcopters

-This repository contains the code and resources for our research project on developing a deep learning model to detect structural defects in nano-quadcopters, particularly the Crazyflie 2.1.
-The model aims to enhance the safety and performance of UAVs by identifying faults in real-time using advanced neural network techniques.

-# Deep Learning-Based Fault Detection System for Structural Defects in Nano-Quadcopters

 ## Overview

-This project, proposed for the KAUST Academy AI Summer Training 2024, focuses on developing a deep learning-based system to detect structural defects in nano-quadcopters.
 The increasing use of unmanned aerial vehicles (UAVs), particularly nano-quadcopters, in various industries necessitates reliable systems for ensuring their operational integrity and safety.
 Our solution aims to identify fault signatures in real-time to prevent potential failures and extend the lifespan of these UAVs.

 ## Problem Statement